 component, which depends on the state of an existing application

-sum in this application, is simply a
+component, such as the total sum in this application, is simply a

 matter of declaring the component and declaring its dependency on the